brandur/org/drafts/alerting.md

 By extension, wherever you have any measure of control (with other teams internally for example), try to encourage the operators of services that you depend on to maintain appropriate visibility into their own stacks.
 Your goal here is certainly to make sure that the system as a whole stays up, but that the team receiving the page are the ones with the best ability to influence the situation.

-A misstep that we made internally is that the component that handled [Heroku Dropbox Sync](https://devcenter.heroku.com/articles/dropbox-sync) ended up being built on top of a rickety component that streamed platform events and which had a very poor track record for reliability.
+A misstep that we made internally is that the component that handled [Heroku Dropbox Sync](https://devcenter.heroku.com/articles/dropbox-sync) ended up being built on top of a rickety component whose job it was to stream platform events and which had a very poor track record for reliability.
 It was ostensibly owned by my own team, and we only had bare bones alerting on it.
 Dutifully though, they put an alarm in place around an end-to-end integration test that injected a release into a Heroku app and waited for it to come out of the other end.
 When the audit steamer failed, they got paged, and they re-raised those pages to us, resulting in a bad situation for everyone involved.

 ### Safe at Rest (#safe-at-rest)